samuelraindrwn/samuelraindrwn/README.md

 <h1> Hi Welcome 👋</h1>
-<p>I am an Information System student with a passion for Web Development.
-My interest in this field began during my vocational school years, and since then I have dedicated countless hours to refining my skills in HTML, CSS, and JavaScript.
-Through personal and university projects, I have gained hands-on experience in frontend website development and currently I am still in the process of learning to become a full-stack web developer.
-I am excited to continue developing my skills and contributing to fascinating web development projects in the future.</p>
+<p>I am an Information System student with a passion for Web Development, Data Science, and Business.
+My interest in web development began during my vocational school years, and since then I have dedicated countless hours to refining my skills in HTML, CSS, and JavaScript.
+Through personal and university projects, I have gained hands-on experience in frontend website development and data analysis.
+I am currently in the process of learning to become a full-stack web developer and data analyst.
+I am excited to continue improving my skills in these areas and contributing to cutting-edge projects that mix web development, data-driven insights, and enterprise solutions.</p>

 ### Technologies